-Now more than ever, children need your protection from predatory criminals who turn the vulnerability and desperation of their victims into big business.
-Human trafficking — the buying and selling of people for exploitative purposes — is on the rise according to a new study of 142 countries just released by the United Nations Office on Drugs and Crime (UNODC).
+Now more than ever, children need protection from predatory criminals who turn the vulnerability and desperation of their victims into big business.
+Human trafficking — the buying and selling of people for exploitative purposes — thrives in times of conflict and crisis, according to a study of 148 countries released by the United Nations Office on Drugs and Crime (UNODC).

 Whether it is the trafficking of Rohingya refugees in Bangladesh, the exploitation of Central American migrants bound for the United States, the sexual enslavement of women and girls in Europe, or the forced labor of sub-Saharan Africans or refugees from the Middle East, desperate families and individuals often feel they have little choice but to risk exploitation in an effort to survive.

 Advocate: Send a letter to your elected officials to let them know that trafficking is an issue that matters to you